**Reese Witherspoon Book Club List Updated on 9/29/23**

 Literally, because it’s a murder mystery.
 Except we the readers don’t know who is murdered, how, or why at the beginning…but instead we are treated to various narrators telling the points of view of the weekend as it unfolds.

-The layered approach to telling the story of the celebrity shenanigans and the murder of a key figure in the Home Group family had me flipping through the pages of this book.
+The layered approach to telling the story of the celebrity shenanigans and the murder of a key figure in the Home Group family had me flipping through the pages of this isolation novel.
 A truly enjoyable beach read!

 November 2021 Reese Witherspoon Book Club Pick